 The fun of this little part of your shower planning or surprising the mother-to-be is the creativity and sweetness of it all: it is an added detail that will be a gift that keeps giving beyond the shower itself, in the form of tagged photos, seeing your official baby shower hashtag trending, and reliving the day as often as you’d like.
 After all—it’s nice to have something to look at when you’re up in the wee hours of the night with your brand-new baby.

-It’s important to consider a few things when in your creative zone, though.
-Hashtags are an increasingly common way to brand something, promote something, and draw attention to anything and everything you can imagine.
-Be sure your baby shower hashtag isn’t already affiliated with something else because #mommy and #daddy can pull up some very colorful content on the internet.
-It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating baby’s name or the proud parents’ last name.
+It’s important to consider a few things in your creative zone.
+Hashtags are an increasingly common way to brand, promote, and draw attention to anything and everything you can imagine.
+Be sure your baby shower hashtag isn’t already affiliated with something else because #mommy and #daddy can pull up some very colorful content online.
+It is also great to keep the hashtag as concise and easy to spell as possible, though this isn’t always the case if you’re incorporating the baby’s name or the proud parents’ last name.

 What Was Your Baby Shower Hashtag?